jennywhen26/filesystem-name-inspector/README.md

 ### (filesystem-name-inspector)

 ## Summary
 A Python script that scans directories to identify file packages, problematic file and directory names, including non-ASCII characters, system files, trailing spaces, and other naming issues that could cause compatibility problems when transferring.
-The script will search the directories and files recursively, and give results when it’s done with absolute paths to help users locate the exact directory or file.
+The script will search the directories and files recursively, and when it's done, displays clear, categorized results with absolute paths to help users locate the exact directory or file.
+Results may also be exported to CSV file (optional).

 ## Installation and Dependencies
 ### Requirements